 ## Threads that are often tangled

 Second-wave feminism named sexual violence and marital power as political issues, not private embarrassments.
 Rape law reform, shelter networks, and the analysis of consent shifted how people talked in public.
 Feminist writers also argued with one another about pornography, pleasure, and liberation.
 Those fights were not a sideshow.
-They were the revolution arguing with itself.
+They were the revolution arguing with itself—sometimes painfully—about whose freedom counted as universal and whose counted as negotiable.

 These threads are not the same story.
 Rolling them into one slogan hides who benefited first, who paid the costs, and whose freedom was still treated as expendable.